-- Identify the class with particularity, - Identify the specific nature of the grievance of the class, - Contain a complete statement of the grievance and facts upon which it is based,
+- Identify the class with particularity, - Identify the specific nature of the grievance of the class, - Contain a complete statement of the grievance and facts upon which it is

-- Contain a specific statement regarding the remedy or correction requested, and - Identify the section or sections of the Agreement alleged to have been violated, - Contain two or more names of the aggrieved employees.
+- based. - Contain a specific statement regarding the remedy or correction requested, and - Identify the section or sections of the Agreement alleged to have been violated, - Contain two or more names of the aggrieved employees.

-When the aggrieved action is taken by a supervisor or managerial employee above the rank of Captain, the written grievance shall be filed at that level of supervision. (i.e., if the action was taken by a Captain, the grievance will be filed at STEP TWO; if taken by a Bureau Major, at STEP THREE; and if taken by the Deputy Chief of Police, at STEP FOUR.)
+When the aggrieved action is taken by a supervisor or managerial employee above the rank of Sergeant, the written grievance shall be filed at that level of supervision. (i.e., if the action was taken by a Captain, the grievance will be filed at STEP TWO; if taken by a Bureau Major, at STEP THREE; and if taken by the Deputy Chief of Police, at STEP FOUR.)
 However, this does not preclude the employee from having an informal discussion with the supervisor in an attempt to resolve the grievance prior to reducing the grievance to writing.

 - 6.13 STEP ONE -- In the event an employee has a grievance, the aggrieved employee will reduce the grievance to writing and present the grievance to their immediate supervisor within seven (7) working days of the incident giving rise to the grievance, or the date on which the employee or Union reasonably should have known of the incident.
-The immediate supervisor shall have seven (7) working days from the discussion in this Step to respond. - 6.14 STEP TWO -- If the aggrieved employee is dissatisfied with the response at STEP ONE or if there has been no timely response at STEP ONE, they must reduce their grievance to writing and present their grievance to their the next supervisory level within the chain of command within seven (7) working days of the response at STEP ONE, or if no such response within seven (7) working days of the expiration of the response period provided at STEP ONE.
+The immediate supervisor shall have seven - (7) working days from the discussion in this Step to respond. - 6.14 STEP TWO -- If the aggrieved employee is dissatisfied with the response at STEP ONE or if there has been no timely response at STEP ONE, they must reduce their grievance to writing and present their grievance to the next supervisory level within the chain of command within seven (7) working days of the response at STEP ONE, or if no such response within seven (7) working days of the expiration of the response period provided at STEP ONE.
 This supervisor shall have seven (7) working days to respond.
-If the aggrieved employee is dissatisfied with the response at STEP TWO, they shall proceed immediately to STEP THREE. - 6.15 STEP THREE -- If the aggrieved employee is dissatisfied with the response at STEP TWO, or if there has been no timely response at STEP TWO, they may present their grievance to their next level of supervisor within seven (7) working days of the response at STEP TWO, or if no such response, within seven (7) working days of the expiration of the response period provided at STEP TWO.
-The affected supervisor shall have seven (7) working days to respond. - 6.16 STEP FOUR -- If the aggrieved employee is dissatisfied with the response at STEP THREE, or if there has been no timely response, they may appeal the grievance by presenting it within seven (7) working days of the response at STEP THREE, or if no such response within seven (7) working days of the expiration of the response period provided at STEP THREE, to the Deputy Chief.
-The Deputy Chief shall have seven (7) working days to respond.
+If the aggrieved employee is dissatisfied with the response at Step TWO, they shall proceed immediately to STEP THREE. - 6.15 STEP THREE -- If the aggrieved employee is dissatisfied with the response at STEP TWO, or if there has been no timely response at STEP TWO, they may present their grievance to their Bureau Major within seven (7) working days of the response at STEP TWO, or if no such response, within seven (7) working days of the expiration of the response period provided at STEP TWO.
+The Bureau Major shall have seven (7) working days to respond.
+If the aggrieved employee has no Bureau Major, the aggrieved employee shall proceed immediately to STEP FOUR. - 6.16 STEP FOUR -- If the aggrieved employee is dissatisfied with the response at STEP THREE, or if there has been no timely response, he may appeal the grievance by presenting it within seven (7) working days of the response at STEP THREE, or if no such response within seven (7) working days of the expiration of the response period provided at STEP THREE, to the Deputy Chief of Police.
+The Deputy Chief of Police shall have seven (7) working days to respond.